 5. Fast fashion’s environmental costs

 Aside from all its resource problems, fast fashion is a heavy polluter.
-Since they produce cheap clothing, the raw materials should be the cheapest right?
-There are a lot of dangerous chemicals and dyes that are involved in producing such clothes, so what happens is they pollute our air and water.
+Since they produce cheap clothing, the raw materials should be the most inexpensive right?
+There are a lot of dangerous chemicals and dyes that are involved in creating such clothes, so what happens is they pollute our air and water.
 Many fishes in the sea die because of these pollutants.

 6. Fast fashion’s humanitarian costs

 Most global fast fashion brands outsource third world country workforce for their manufacturing.
 One might think that it is good that these poor people have stable jobs, but it isn’t what it is.
 An article from Stars for Workers stated that in 2016 and 2017, workers from Bangladesh have been on strike because of the unfair practices of their employers Zara and H&M. Bangladesh textile workers are among the lowest wage earners in the world at approximately 70USD per month salary.

 Aside from that, the workers’ safety is at risk due to their dangerous working conditions.
 According to BBC News, in 2013, more than a thousand workers died because one of the factories in Bangladesh collapsed.
 One has to wonder why, despite being a multi-million or even trillion brands, H&M and Zara fail to be at par with the global factory safety standards.
 They seem not to care and may even look down on their employees.

 Up to this day, China is still the leading global manufacturing outsource since a lot more western and first-world eastern brands tapped the country’s workforce to be able to save up on their manufacturing costs.
 The issue of child labor has yet to really reach its judicial peak.